vlopezj/coq-course/plan.md

   - Get the hang of the IDE.
   - Prove simple properties about functional programs:
     - Commutativity of addition
-    - Transitivity of append for lists
+    - Associativity of append for lists
-    - Transitivity of append for vectors
+    - Associativity of append for vectors
       (i.e. lists of a certain length)

 ### Contents